-Rob Eshman is Publisher and Editor-in-Chief of TRIBE Media, a niche multimedia company based in Los Angeles.
+Rob Eshman is the former Publisher and Editor-in-Chief of TRIBE Media, a niche multimedia company based in Los Angeles.

 Rob started his career as a staff writer at The Jewish Journal in 1993, when it was a small community paper.